byjs-dev/test-js-pdf-generation/readme.md

 # Test JS PDF Generation

-raw basic node.js prototype to generate and download a PDF file of any website
+Raw basic node.js prototype to generate and download a PDF file of any website

 ## Dependencies